vamsi2577/Gemini-Real-time-voice-assistant/docs/DOCUMENTATION.md

 ### 1. Google Gemini API (`@google/genai`)

--   **Description**: The core AI service that provides conversational intelligence.
+-   **Description**: The core AI service that provides conversational intelligence and audio transcription.
 -   **Model Used**: `gemini-2.5-flash`
 -   **Key Methods**:
     -   `ai.chats.create()`: Initializes a new chat session.
 It's configured with: